DcortezMeleth/DcortezMeleth.github.io/_posts/2018-2-28-Vaadin_export.md

 title: Vaadin export button - My eyes are bleeding
 ---

+Have you ever encountered piece of a code that was painful to watch?
+So bad that you wanted to get rid of it as fast as you can?
+You're not alone.
+Here I will share with you one of such moments I had while working with Vaadin.

 ### What have I just seen?

 Lately I had an opportunity to fix some bugs in our application using Vaadin for front-end development.
 Despite many complainants about this framework I have decided to give a chance.
 I thought that it can be that bad.
 But believe, was I wrong.
 What is saw in that memorable day was thrilling.
 I first I thought that someone on our team just didn't know what he was doing.